AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 Effects:

-(i) Dust participles can cause damage to lungs and causes discomfort
+(i) Dust participles can cause damage to the lungs and causes discomfort

-(ii) It irritates respiratory system and cause respiratory diseases such as catarrh and cough to feed mill workers.
+(ii) It irritates the respiratory system and causes respiratory diseases such as catarrh and cough to feed mill workers.

-Control: Feed mill workers have to protect themselves by wearing protective covering over their nose when milling feeds and concentrate.
+Control: Feed mill workers have to protect themselves by wearing a protective covering over their noses when milling feeds and concentrate.

 NOISE POLLUTION